shadoine/my-website/README.md

 ## About

-I am Vivien, a 22-year-old Business and Computer Science student with a passion for web development.
-I love creating innovative and extraordinary websites.
-This portfolio highlights my skills and projects, and offers a way to contact me for collaborations or services.
+I am Vivien, a 22-year-old Business and Computer Science student getting into webdevelopment.
 ## Features

 - **Responsive Design**: The site is fully responsive, ensuring a great experience on all devices.